 Collinsville real estate is some of the most expensive in Oklahoma, although Collinsville house values don't compare to the most expensive real estate in the U.S.

-Collinsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Collinsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Collinsville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Collinsville who work in office and administrative support (18.72%), sales jobs (13.39%), and teaching (8.79%).

 As is often the case in a small city, Collinsville doesn't have a public transportation system that people use for their commute.